 - Bare metal hosts (in contrast to Virtual Machines) are by far the optimal choice for hosting PostgreSQL.

-- For cloud, such as google cloud hosting, make sure the IOPS allocated to the cloud host is matches the database activity level.
+- For Cloud, such as Google Cloud hosting, make sure the IOPS allocated to the Cloud host matches the database activity level.

 Interested in migrating your database to Cloud SQL?
 You are not alone.